 Grit is just a job description

 A stone's grit number is the size of its abrasive particles: higher number, finer finish.
-And each range maps to one job.
-Once you see grit as role rather than quality, the catalog collapses into three bands.
+Each range maps to one job.
+Read the grit number as the job the stone does, and the catalog sorts into three bands.

-The mistake beginners make is thinking a higher number is a better stone, so they reach for the finest one.
-But a #8000 stone can't sharpen a dull knife — it only polishes an edge that's already there.
-And a coarse stone doesn't sharpen so much as demolish.
-The actual sharpening — turning a dull edge back into a keen one — happens in the middle.
+The mistake beginners make is thinking a higher number means a better stone, so they reach for the finest one.
+But a #8000 stone can't sharpen a dull knife; it only polishes an edge that's already there.
+A coarse stone doesn't so much sharpen as demolish.
+Turning a dull edge back into a keen one happens in the middle band.

 The one stone that does the work

 That middle band is why the answer is so consistent across specialists: buy a #1000 first, and if you buy only one stone, this is it.
-Jon Broida of Japanese Knife Imports, who has taught sharpening for years, puts it plainly — the 800–2000 grit medium stone is the most important stone in any collection, because putting a fresh edge on a dull knife is the real job, and that's where it happens.
+Jon Broida of Japanese Knife Imports, who has taught sharpening for years, puts it plainly: the 800–2000 grit medium stone is the most important stone in any collection, because the medium stone is what brings a dull edge back.
 Coarse stones just do damage repair; finishing stones just shine up work that's already done.

-If you'd rather buy once and not think about it again, get a #1000/#6000 combination stone — one block, coarse side and fine side.
-It's the default starter SKU for a reason: the #1000 does the sharpening, the #6000 refines the edge to a cleaner, glossier finish, and between them they cover roughly 90% of home sharpening.
+If you'd rather buy once and not think about it again, get a #1000/#6000 combination stone: one block with a coarse side and a fine side.
+The #1000 does the sharpening, the #6000 refines the edge to a cleaner, glossier finish, and between them they cover roughly 90% of home sharpening.
 Hasu-Seizo calls a 1000/6000 (or 1000/3000) combo a fantastic starter for home cooks and professionals alike.
 King makes the classic budget version; Shapton and Naniwa make faster ones.
-But the brand is secondary — the grit is the decision.
+The grit matters more than the brand.

 Where to stop, and what to skip

 Finishing: if you go past #1000, stop around #4000–#6000.
-There's a counterintuitive reason not to chase a mirror.
-An edge polished too fine goes toothless — it loses the microscopic "bite" that grabs the surface of a tomato or a piece of meat, so it can skate instead of catching.
+Chasing a finer mirror can backfire.
+An edge polished too fine goes toothless: it loses the microscopic "bite" that grabs the surface of a tomato or a piece of meat, so it can skate instead of catching.
 Stones above #8000 exist, but as Oishya bluntly puts it, past about #10000 you get no measurable improvement in how the knife cuts.
 That's polish for the eyes, not the edge.

 Coarse (#220–#400): skip it.
 It's a repair tool, not a sharpening stone.
 Reaching for coarse grit as your starting point just grinds away steel you didn't need to lose and thins the blade prematurely.
 The day you actually chip an edge, buy one then.

 Nagura: skip it too, for now.
-A nagura is a small stone you rub on a finishing stone to raise a slurry — genuinely useful on natural finishing stones, but essentially unnecessary on the synthetic stones a beginner should be buying.
+A nagura is a small stone you rub on a finishing stone to raise a slurry.
+It's genuinely useful on natural finishing stones, but essentially unnecessary on the synthetic stones a beginner should be buying.
 It's an accessory for a problem you don't have yet.

-Here's the one thing the grit conversation almost always leaves out: you also need to keep the stone flat, and that's not optional.
+The grit conversation almost always skips this: you also need to keep the stone flat, and that's not optional.

-Japanese water stones cut well precisely because their binder is soft — it crumbles as you work, constantly exposing fresh abrasive.
+Japanese water stones cut well precisely because their binder is soft: it crumbles as you work, constantly exposing fresh abrasive.
 That same softness means the stone wears a hollow in the middle with use.
-And a dished stone quietly ruins your edge: Hasu-Seizo notes that a hollowed stone makes angle control nearly impossible, rounding the very edge you're trying to sharpen.
+And a dished stone ruins your edge.
+Hasu-Seizo notes that a hollowed stone makes angle control nearly impossible, rounding the very edge you're trying to sharpen.
 No technique survives a concave stone.

-So the real minimum kit isn't one stone — it's a #1000 (or #1000/#6000 combo) plus a cheap way to flatten it.
+So the minimum kit is not one stone but two: a #1000 (or #1000/#6000 combo) plus a cheap way to flatten it.
 A diamond flattening plate (#400 is the standard) is the durable choice; a piece of #180–240 wet-and-dry sandpaper on glass is the budget one.
 The habit is "flatten lightly and often," a quick pass every session rather than a rescue job once it's badly dished.

 That's the entire buy.
 One medium stone, or a medium/fine combo, and a flattener.
 Not the coarse stone, not the #12000 mirror, not the nagura.